 Welcome to eLibrary, the digital repository for GBRMPA publications.
 It’s a growing collection of maps, reports, multimedia, posters and other publications.
 Use the drop-down menus for topic themes or use the search box.
 Sign up to receive updates.

 GMRMPA eLibrary acknowledges that its facilities sit on the ancestral lands of Aboriginal and Torres Strait Islander peoples, who have for thousands of generations exchanged knowledge for the benefit of all.

-An at-a-glance summary of the Corporate Plan 2022-2023.
+At-a-glance summary of the Corporate Plan 2023-2024.

-This plan supersedes the Corporate Plan: 2021-2022 and has been prepared for subsection 35 (1) of the Public Governance, Performance and Accountability Act 2013.
+This plan supersedes the Corporate Plan: 2022–23 and has been prepared for subsection 35 (1) of the Public Governance, Performance and Accountability Act 2013.
 It will be reviewed and updated each year to take into account new information, emerging issues and progress on implementing key initiatives.

 Communities in ELibrary